B3rn475/www.bernaschina.com/source/_posts/calling-while-on-roaming.md

 This may be not fair as in the contract we are considering you pay `4.90 CHF` regardless of using the whole `200 MB` or not.
 In this case we can consider how long can you call with this `4.90 CHF`.
-With a normal phone call you can call for a bit more of `8` minutes, while with a can call via a messaging app you can call for more than `6` hours and `48` minutes.
+With a normal phone call you can call for a bit more of `8` minutes, while with a call via a messaging app you can call for more than `6` hours and `48` minutes.

 ## Conclusions